Madurai

-Etymology
+Toponymy

 According to Iravatham Mahadevan, a 2nd-century BCE Tamil-Brahmi inscription refers to the city as matiray, an Old Tamil word meaning a "walled city".

-Madurai is one of the many temple towns known as Kadambavanam for its historic temples in India which is named after the groves, clusters or forests dominated by a particular variety of a tree or shrub and the same variety of tree or shrub sheltering the presiding deity.
-The region is believed to have been covered with Kadamba forest and hence called Kadambavanam.
-The city is referred by various names including "Madurai", "Koodal", "Malligai Maanagar", "Naanmadakoodal" and "Thirualavai".
+Madurai, as Kadambavanam, is one of the many historic temple towns of India which are named after the specific variety of groves or forests that shelter the presiding deity.
+Madurai is believed to have been originally a forest of Kadamba trees, hence its name.
+The city is referred to by various other names, including "Koodal" (Note: lit., assembly [Tamil]), "Malligai Maanagar" (Note: lit., the great town of jasmine flowers [Tamil]; a reference to the local characteristic Madurai Malli type of jasmine flowers.), "Naanmadakoodal" (Note: lit., assembly (koodal) of four (naan-) halls (maada-) [Tamil]) and "Thirualavai" (Note: lit., "the city encircled by a coiled serpent" or "the city surrounded by moats filled with water" [Tamil]).
 It is believed that Madurai is the derivative of the word Marutham, which refers to the type of landscape of the Sangam age.
 A town in the neighbouring Dindigul district is called Vada Madurai (North Madurai) and another in Sivaganga district is called Manamadurai.
 The different names by which the city has been referred to historically are listed in the 7th-century poem Thiruvilayaadal Puraanam written by Paranjothi Munivar.
 Vaishnava texts refer to Madurai as the "southern Mathura", probably similar to Tenkasi (southern Kashi).

 Koodal means an assembly or congregation of scholarly people, referring to the three Tamil Sangams held at Madurai.
 Naanmadakoodal, meaning the junction of four towers, refers to the four major temples for which Madurai was known for.
-The sangam literature mentions the Koodal Azhagar temple at the centre of the city.
+The Sangam literature mentions the Koodal Azhagar temple at the centre of the city.
 Historians are of the opinion that Koodal Azhagar temple finds mention in Sangam literature (3rd century BCE–3rd century CE) in works like Madurai Kanchi by Mangudi Marudan, Paripāṭal, Kaliththokai and Silappatikaram.
 Madurai Kanchi details the Thiruvonam festival celebrated in the temple.
 Koodal Azhagar temple is revered in Nalayira Divya Prabhandam, the 5th–9th century Vaishnava canon, by Periyalvar, Thirumalisai Alvar and Thirumangai Alvar.
 The temple is classified as a Divya Desams, one of the 108 Vishnu temples that are mentioned in the book.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar and Koodal Sthala Purana.
 Tevaram, the 7th- or 8th-century Tamil compositions on Shiva by the three prominent Nayanars (Saivites), namely Appar, Sundarar and Thirugnanasambandar, address the city as Thirualavai.